veracity/veracity-documentation/sections/vap/admin-tab/overview.md

 * [Config](configure.md) - Configure scaffolding and other properties.

 ## Filtering and sorting
-On some pages, you can filter and sort data.
+On most pages, you can filter and sort data.
 Below is an example of how to use on the Users page.

 **To filter**, in the right corner, select the magnifying glass icon, select a filter, select filter settings, and select the **Apply** button.